kubernetes/website/docs/concepts/architecture/cloud-controller.md

 #### Route controller

 The Route controller is responsible for configuring routes in the cloud appropriately so that containers on different nodes in the Kubernetes cluster can communicate with each other.
-The route controller is only applicable for Google Compute Engine clusters.

 #### Service Controller